ZJONSSON/clues-query/README.md

 ```

 ### `.distinct.[fieldname]`
-Same as `.select` except the returned array will be filtered to distinct values
+Same as `.select` except the returned array will be filtered to distinct values.
+Can be comma or pipe separated to get distinct across two fields

+Use `distinct.$root` to get distinct root values in the array.

 ### `.expand`
 Expands all functions or promises in each of the objects of the array, allowing the client to decide whether to evaluate all lazy-loaded properties within the array.